For the lamb:

 - Few dashes Tabasco sauce, optional

 - Mix all the marinade ingredients for the lamb together, cover the lamb and leave for 24 hours.
-Cook the chops over barbecue until cooked through and slightly charred.
-Alternatively, cook the chops on a griddle pan or in the oven.
+Cook the chops on a griddle pan or in the oven - alternatively cook the chops over a barbecue until cooked through and slightly charred.

 - For the slaw, in a small bowl mix the chilli, vinegar, oil, salt and sugar together, then toss through the cabbage and most of the mint.
 Allow to sit for five minutes, toss again and pile on a platter.